Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 ## Hi there 👋

-I like to build, I hack away at real world problems and create user freindly solutions.
+I like to build and hack away at real world problems to create user freindly solutions.

 EDUCATION: